 What Works Well

 Deep detection data.
-The detections module exposes the full detection context — process details, network connections, file paths, command lines — that analysts need for triage.
-Combined with the behaviors module, agents can reconstruct attack chains.
+Full detection context — process details, network connections, file paths, command lines.
+Combined with behaviors module, agents can reconstruct attack chains.

 Threat intelligence access.
-The intel module provides access to CrowdStrike’s threat intelligence database — actor profiles, indicators, and reports.
-This is particularly valuable because CrowdStrike’s threat intel is normally behind a paid API.
+CrowdStrike’s threat intel database — actor profiles, indicators, reports — normally behind a paid API.

 What Doesn’t Work Well

-Public preview.
-Breaking changes are possible.
-Not recommended for production SOC automation without careful testing.
+Still in public preview.
+Breaking changes possible.
+Not recommended for production SOC automation without testing.

 | Detail | Info |